 - 1. Meet with the Student Services Coordinator and Advisor to determine a possible course sequence that ensures all program requisites are met before placement, and identifies a plan for meeting degree requirements including the expected date of graduation. - 2.
 Inform the Director of Field Education by email as early as possible that they are aiming for this, but no later than the due date for Advanced Year Field Applications.
 Additional time allows for the degree of planning that is often required.
 Include in the email the following: 1) the geographical area preferred; 2) and reason for interest. - 3.
 Indicate interest in international or out-of-region placement on the Field Placement Application and submit by due date.
 Please note that local agency choices should also be identified in the event that an out-of-region or international placement is not secured. - 4.
 Submit the 3 required reference forms to the Director of Field Education for approval to move forward.
 These are located in the forms section when you log in to the My Field Education Portal. - 5.
 After researching potential placement agencies, provide the Director of Field Education with a list of prospective sites.
 The Director of Field Education will help determine site interest in hosting a UB SSW intern. - 6.
 An agency must provide educational opportunities that will meet the course objectives of Advanced Year Field in order to be a viable site.
-A licensed Social Worker must be available to provide supervision.
-The proposed site must be approved by the Director of Field Education.
-See Field Syllabi on the SSW Web. - 7.
+The Field Educator is expected to meet the license requirements of the state in which they practice in and to provide supervision within their scope of practice (some Field Educators may be exempt under New York State Education Law.
+All proposed site must be approved by the Director of Field Education.
+See Field Syllabi in the My Field Education Portal under the Documents Icon. - 7.
 Students will be expected to narrow down agency options to a reasonable number, and limit their contact to serious inquiries.
 Students should make initial contact with an agency by email or phone.
 Based on that communication, a student may follow up by sending a hard copy of a cover letter and resume (supplementing one that may have been sent electronically). - 8.
 Once agency information is provided to the Director of Field Education, Department staff will follow up with requisite paperwork.
 Please note that it can take a number of months to complete the Affiliation Agreement. - 9.
-A student may set up an interview to occur in person; by phone; or through Skype or other technology. - 10.
-Confirmation of acceptance should be secured early on in the process, no later than 6 months prior to planned departure. - 11.
-Some placement choices may not be feasible due to limited resources and availability of Social Worker to provide supervision. - 12.
+Students are expected to interview in-person except where an agency requests otherwise, or field faculty or staff have approved a phone or Skype interview, i.e. when a student is abroad during the placement period. - 10.
+Confirmation of acceptance should be secured early on in the process, no later than 6 months prior to planned departure.

+- 11. Some placement choices may not be feasible due to limited resources and availability of Social Worker to provide supervision. - 12.
 International Placements will require that students obtain additional medical insurance (available through the UB Medical Insurance office), as well as obtain relevant VISA and vaccinations.
 Students should also plan to visit the Financial Aid Office at UB regarding eligibility.